ToruIwashita/git-switcher.vim/README.md

 # git-switcher.vim

-git-switcher provide the save and load of the session based on the switching branches.
-If even outside the git working directory, management of session is possible.
+git-switcher provide the save and load of the session based on switching of git branch.
+This plugin can be used for session management even if it is outside of git directory.

 ## Installation